What Does An Elder Law Attorney Do?17 minute read

 Getting answers to these questions is important, and if you aren’t satisfied with what you are being told, keep looking.

-Questions To Ask At You First Meeting With An Alder Law Attorney
+What Questions Should I Ask At My First Meeting With An Elder Law Attorney?

 NAELA also has a recommended list of questions to ask when you choose an elder law attorney you want to work with.
 Once you’ve explained your particular situation and the reason for your meeting, you’ll want to find out the answer to the following issues: